philomates/philomates.github.io/site_generator/content/md/posts/2022-03-16-thoughts-on-testing-in-clojure.md

 <br>

-## Clerk + Testing?
+## Clerk + testing

 Okay, but why am I rambling about this at all?

+Well I wanted to get a hold of more fine-grained test result data to start playing around with building test-related tools for Clerk, a local-first Clojure notebook tool.

+And what is _Clerk_ exactly?

+It is a computational notebook tool for Clojure, which gives you the interactivity and visualization gains of a notebook while still embracing your existing dev flow.
+Notebooks developed locally but can be published online statically by bundling the data generated from the Clojure code and publishing it with the front-end Clojurescript viewer code.

-Well, my colleagues at Nextjournal have been making some [really](https://nextjournal.github.io/clerk-demo/) [cool](https://twitter.com/mkvlr/status/1503767871620538375) [stuff](https://twitter.com/mkvlr/status/1499470357262127106) with this local-first notebook tool called _Clerk_.
+My colleagues at Nextjournal have been making some [really](https://nextjournal.github.io/clerk-demo/) [cool](https://twitter.com/mkvlr/status/1503767871620538375) [stuff](https://twitter.com/mkvlr/status/1499470357262127106) with it!
 They've taken to chatting me up about how _Clerk_ could be applied to testing dev experience.

-Like imagine being able to do your dev in Emacs or Neovim, but have a test runner that printed _matcher-combinator_ mismatch test failures, where irrelevant parts of the data-structure were auto-folded away, or stack-traces with folding.
+Like imagine being able to do your dev in Emacs or Neovim, but have a test runner that printed _matcher-combinator_ mismatch test failures, where irrelevant parts of the data-structure were auto-folded away.

 Or you could add tests to your notebooks, plus a button to run them, and see highlighting for assertion forms that pass or fail.

-Anyways, I sat down to see how I could get _clojure.test_ to provide test result data to then send over to custom _Clerk_ viewers.
+So this is why I sat down to see how I could get _clojure.test_ to provide test result data to then send over to custom _Clerk_ viewers.

 ## separating test execution from test reporting

 As I dove into trying to get _clojure.test_ data I realized there were no APIs for providing fine-grained report results.
 Like getting, as data, exactly which assertion forms failed and what `deftest` variables they are associated with doesn't seem possible.

-So I found myself needing to solve the issue of decoupling test execution from test reporting, the thing that Sophia was so spot on about in _state-flow_'s design.
+I found myself needing to solve the issue of decoupling test execution from test reporting, the thing that Sophia was so spot on about in _state-flow_'s design years ago.

-I hacked a bit and my solution and it turned out pretty cute, so I wanted to share it.
+Hacking a bit, I found a solution that seemed pretty cute:

 <div id="editor"></div>